khadkarajesh/Popular-Movies/README.md

 # Popular-Movies

-Android application which  shows information about the movies by two categories with the movies title,releasing date,rating ,trailer and comments.
+Android application which shows information about the movies.
+It contains title, releasing date, rating, trailer and comments about movies.
 It uses the api provided by the [themoviedb](http://api.themoviedb.org).
+Movies can be seen by following two categories.

 1. Most popular
-2. Top reated
+2. Top Rated

 ### ScreenShots